akretion/docky/README.md

       reload    Drop and load a database from a file args. ak reload [file] [dbname] dump      Dump a database ak dump [file] [dbname] help      Get help on a command

+   Args:
+      -o        ak build option to build in offline mode
 ```